How to copy and paste from multiple registers in vim and neovim?

 Copy And Paste From Multiple Registers In Vim And Neovim

-In this article, we discuss how we can copy and paste from multiple registers in vim/noevim effectively.
+In this article, we discuss how we can copy and paste from multiple registers in vim/Neovim effectively.
 This article is meant for vim user who has knowledge of the basic commands in vim.
-This article explains the basic concepts of copy and paste commands, registers with examples and also discusses how we can add keybindings for faster copy-pasting from/to registers.
+This article explains the basic concepts of copy and paste commands, vim registers with examples, and also discusses how we can add keybindings for faster copy-pasting from/to registers.

 What is cut, copy, and paste in VIM?

 Vim does not offer cut and copy.
-Instead Vim offers yank(y), delete(d).
-Yank is synonymous with the copy command and the delete command is functionally similar to the cut command.
+Instead, Vim offers yank(y), delete(d).
+The yank command is synonymous with the copy command, and the delete command is functionally similar to the cut command.
 There is nothing interesting about how copy and paste works – the copy command saves the selected part of the text in a named memory location called register (not to be confused with registers in the CPU).
 You can now paste the text somewhere else in the document or maybe in another document.

 What is special about vim copy and paste?

-Vim is special and so is yank and paste in vim.
+Vim is special, and so is yank and paste in vim.
 Unlike many other editors, vim offers its own set of registers.
-Most of the text editors rely only on the registers maintained by the operating system, for the copy and paste operations.
+Most of the text editors rely only on the registers maintained by the operating system, for the yank and paste operations.

 This can become overwhelming at a point in time, where you need to copy/cut from multiple sources at a time.
 In a normal text editor, you have to copy and paste a single selection and then move on to the next selection.
 How ineffective!!!